 Carlos Alcaraz vs. Lorenzo Musetti: Prediction and Match Betting Odds | China Open

-Carlos Alcaraz (No. 2 ranking) will face Lorenzo Musetti (No. 18) in the Round of 16 of the China Open on Saturday, September 30.
+On Sunday, Carlos Alcaraz (No. 2 in the world) takes on Lorenzo Musetti (No. 18) in the Round of 16 of the China Open.

 Looking to place a bet on this or other tennis matches?
 Head over to BetMGM, the King of Sportsbooks, and sign up today with our link!